-Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best WordPress hosting (updated 2017) for your website based on your preferences (or skip to the summary of choices).
+Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best WordPress hosting (updated for 2017 / 2018) for your website based on your preferences (or skip to the summary of choices).

 Disclosure: I receive referral fees from companies mentioned on this site, including the ones mentioned in this quiz.
 My recommendations are based on my experiences as an independent paying customer or consultant to a paying customer.

 Based on my experience working with many hosting companies, there are a few that are a good fit for most people.
 Here’s a summary of the companies included in the quiz.